 A card that ticks all the boxes

 Looking back at that credit card wishlist, with most cards you may find it difficult to tick everything off without paying more than you were prepared for.
-But this card has the advantages of a satisfactory points earning rate, an upfront points bonanza, significant platinum benefits, security and hi-tech convenience, and an acknowledgment that sometimes you may need to change your mind without changing your card.
+But this card has the advantages of a satisfactory points earning rate, an upfront points bonanza, significant platinum benefits, security and hi-tech convenience, and an acknowledgment that sometimes you may need to change your mind about which kind of points you want to earn without changing your card.

 I believe the fees to be quite high, especially for loyal long-term customers with a great credit rating.